Brothers in Conflict

 "By the way, Sinj," Cait said, "there's somethin' I've been meaning to ask you about—Every time Le's been around String and me lately—even before String told me he loves me—Le's been callin' me 'Aunt Cait.'
 I've tried to explain to him that I'm not really his aunt.
 That I'm just a good friend of his uncle String's, but, he..."

 "Mad at Le?"
 Caitlin replied, smiling.
 "Nah, I could never be mad at him.
 I just wondered about it, that's all.
 Actually, I kinda like the sound of it," she said, grinning.
 "And, by the way, Sinj," she said, "I'm not mad at you, either."
 She winked at me just before she walked away.
 I sighed with relief, knowing Cait wasn't upset at Le—or at me, for that matter.
 Of course, I knew why Cait had said she liked hearing Le call her "Aunt Cait"—because that would mean she was married to Le's Uncle String.
 Which, I have the strangest feeling, is exactly what Cait wants.
-Wait a second, I thought as the last part of Cait's sentence rang in my head, how the heck did she know I was worryin' that she was mad at me, too?
+Wait a second.
+As she walked away, the last part of Cait's sentence rang in my head.
+'By the way, Sinj, I'm not mad at you either.'
+But how the heck did she know I was worryin' that she was mad at me, too?
 String had told me a little about how good Cait was at reading people—I just hadn't believed it.
-Until now, I thought to myself.
+Until now.

 When we heard the doors of the chopper open, I walked out to meet Dom as Caitlin jogged over to String.